 How to get an editorial recommendation on Amazon

 To get an editorial recommendation, you’ll need to reach out to the individual publishers who post articles on Amazon.
-Or you can work with an agency.

 How much does it cost?